-The Company is dependent upon raising additional capital to provide the cash necessary to continue its ongoing operations.
-The Company has been able to do so; for example, during the second quarter of 2024 it was able to raise \$5,541 in gross proceeds from financing activities.
-Should the Company not be able to raise additional capital, the Company will require alternative sources of liquidity to continue its operations over the next 12 months.
-In those circumstances, the Company would also plan to adjust spending in order to preserve and extend liquidity, and has plans to further reduce operating expenses and cash outlays should it need to.
-The Company believes that these plans can be successfully implemented and alleviate substantial doubt about the Company's ability to continue as a going concern, which will result in adequate cash flows to support its ongoing operations for at least one year following the date these financial statements are issued.
+The decision in late 2023 by the Company's former Tier 1 partner, Continental AG, to discontinue its joint lidar development program with the Company, may have a material and adverse effect on the Company's business, which is predicated on licensing its lidar designs and other intellectual property to Tier 1 partners.
+Primarily, the Company is dependent upon raising additional capital to provide the cash necessary to continue the Company's ongoing operations.
+Should the Company not be able to do so, the Company will require alternative sources of liquidity to continue its operations over the next 12 months.
+The Company plans to adjust spending in order to preserve and extend liquidity, and has plans which would further reduce operating expenses and cash outlays.
+The Company believes that these plans alleviate substantial doubt about the Company's ability to continue as a going concern, which will result in adequate cash flows to support its ongoing operations for at least one year following the date these financial statements are issued.

-Based upon the results of management's assessment, which has been performed as of August 7, 2024, these condensed consolidated financial statements have been prepared on a going concern basis.
+Based upon the results of management's assessment, which has been performed as of May 14, 2024, these condensed consolidated financial statements have been prepared on a going concern basis.